-The High End and Beyond Beer categories within the United States are highly competitive due to large domestic and international brewers and the increasing number of craft brewers and craft distilleries in this category who distribute similar products that have similar pricing and target drinkers.
+The Beer industry in the United States is highly competitive due to large domestic and international brewers and the increasing number of craft brewers and craft distilleries in this category who distribute similar products that have similar pricing and target drinkers.

-The two largest brewers in the United States, AB InBev and Molson Coors, participate actively in the High End and Beyond Beer categories, through numerous launches of new hard seltzers and spirit RTDs from existing beer brands or new brands, importing and distributing import brands, and with their own domestic specialty beers, either by developing new brands or by acquiring, in whole or part, existing brands.
+The two largest brewers in the United States, AB InBev and Molson Coors, participate actively in the High End and Beyond Beer categories, through numerous hard seltzers, flavored malt beverages, and spirit RTDs from existing beer brands or new brands, importing and distributing import brands, and with their own domestic specialty beers, either by developing new brands or by acquiring, in whole or part, existing brands.
 In addition, AB InBev's High End Division and Molson Coors' Tenth and Blake were formed as business units headquartered in the United States that are focused exclusively on competing in the High End and Beyond Beer categories.
 Imported beers, such as Corona®, Heineken®, Modelo Especial® and Stella Artois®, continue to compete aggressively in the United States and have gained market share over the last ten years.
 Heineken and Constellation Brands (owner of the United States Distribution rights to Corona and Modelo Especial) may have substantially greater financial resources, marketing strength and distribution networks than the Company.

-More recently in 2021 and entering 2022, large non-alcoholic beverage companies including Pepsi, Coca-Cola Company ("Coke") and Monster Beverage Corporation ("Monster") have begun to enter these markets through licensing agreements with alcoholic beverage companies to develop alcohol versions of existing traditional non-alcohol brands or, in the case of Monster, the acquisition of the CANarchy Craft Brewery Collective in early 2022.
-Coke has entered into agreements with Molson Coors to develop, market and sell Topo Chico brand Hard Seltzer.
-Coke also announced agreements with Constellation to develop, market and sell FRESCATM Mixed, a line of spirits RTDs.
-As previously discussed, the Company has entered into an agreement with Pepsi to develop, market and sell alcohol beverages which include Hard Mountain Dew, to take advantage of this trend.
+More recently in 2021 and into 2022, large non-alcoholic beverage companies including The Coca-Cola Company ("Coke"), Pepsi and Monster Beverage Corporation ("Monster") have begun to enter these markets through licensing agreements with alcoholic beverage companies to develop alcohol versions of existing traditional non-alcohol brands.
+Coke has entered into agreements with Molson Coors to develop, market and sell Topo Chico brand Hard Seltzer and Simply Spiked Lemonade.
+Coke also announced agreements with Constellation Brands to develop, market and sell FRESCATM Mixed and with Brown Forman to develop, market and sell Jack Daniel's® Tennessee Whiskey and Coca-Cola®TM Ready-to-Drink Cocktail.
+As previously discussed, the Company has entered into an agreement with Pepsi to develop, market and sell Hard Mountain Dew, to take advantage of this trend.
+Pepsi also entered an agreement in late 2022 with FIFCO USA, a New York based brewery, to develop, market and sell Lipton Hard Iced Tea which is planned to be launched during the first half of 2023.
+Lastly, Monster, acquired CaNarchy Craft Brewery Collective in early 2022 and has plans to launch the Beast Unleashed, a new brand of flavored malt beverages in early 2023.

 The Company's Truly Hard Seltzer beverages compete primarily within the hard seltzer category of the beer industry.
-This category has been growing quickly since 2016, is highly competitive and includes large international and domestic competitors.
+This category grew quickly from 2016 to 2021 and then declined in 2022.
+The hard seltzer category, is highly competitive and includes large international and domestic competitors.
 Hard seltzers are typically priced competitively with High End beers and may compete for drinkers with beer, wine, spirits, or FMBs.
-Some of these competitors include Mark Anthony Brands under the brand name "White Claw", "Mikes Hard Lemonade Seltzer"; ABInBev under "Bud Light Seltzer", "Michelob Ultra Organic Seltzer", "Natural Light Seltzer" and "Bon & Viv's"; Diageo under "Smirnoff Spiked Sparkling Seltzer"; and Molson Coors under "Vizzy Hard Sparkling Water" and "Topo Chico".
-The Company expects additional entrants in the hard seltzer category during 2022 from both large and smaller international and domestic competitors, as the category continues to develop distribution and drinker awareness.
-Most significantly, Mark Anthony Brands announced that during 2022 it will launch nationally two new hard seltzer brand line extensions, "White Claw REFRSHR" and "White Claw Surge."
+Some of these competitors include Mark Anthony Brands under the brand name "White Claw" "White Claw REFRSHR", "White Claw Surge." and "Mikes Hard Lemonade Seltzer"; ABInBev under "Bud Light Seltzer", and "Michelob Ultra Organic Seltzer", and Molson Coors under "Vizzy Hard Sparkling Water" and "Topo Chico".
+The Company expects additional entrants in the hard seltzer category during 2023 from both large and smaller international and domestic competitors.